w3c/csvw/examples/graph-templating.md

 the metadata file (by link or directly).
 When provided by the publisher, this can be a starting point or used as-is.

+A template can be applied by taking each row, applying it to the template by text substitution and emitting the text.
+A processor may choose to perform additional checking (e.g. RDF syntax) but this is not required for conformance.

 Notes:
 * uses `{sample-time}` twice for different purposes: primary key and triple object.